 10 second expert: Central and South American for clean and sweet, Africa for fruity and complex, Asia for earthy and luscious.

 So how do I narrow this huge offering down to what I might like best?
-If you seeking fruit driven flavours and floral aromas, starting with African coffees is a great option.
+If you are seeking fruit driven flavours and floral aromas, starting with blends that contain African coffees is a great choice (think Hi Fidelity blend).
 Many coffee drinkers swoon at the thought of excitedly opening up a bag of Ethiopian beans to deeply inhale the complex berry and wine like aromas.
 Or salivate at the thought of slurping on a juicy stone fruit influenced coffee from Kenya.

 South and Central American coffee might be your thing if you are looking for clean coffees exhibiting delicate sugar browning sweetness, like chocolate or buttery pastry, accompanied with a softer fruit character.
-As most of the worlds coffee production hails from this area, it’s highly likely that you will find a winner here.
-Brazil is well known for producing coffees with a heavier body and peanut character.
-While further north in Colombia these flavours a mellowed and typically present more so as caramels and toffees.
+As most of the world’s coffee production hails from this area, it’s highly likely that you will find a winner here.
+Brazil is well known for producing coffees with a heavier body and peanut character (think Crompton Rd blend).
+While further north in Colombia these flavours a mellowed and typically present more so as chocolates, caramels and toffees (think Dark Horse blend).
 Sounds delicious!
 Do I even need to look elsewhere?

-Perhaps if you prefer a coffee to be heavier bodied and earthy, selecting from the India and Indonesian region is for you.
-Often exhibiting a luscious and syrupy body combined with herbal and savoury flavours, these tend to be the most dividing in personal preference and definitely sit in the ‘Love or Hate’ bracket.
+Perhaps if you prefer a coffee to be heavier bodied and earth in character, selecting from the India and Indonesian region is for you.
+Often exhibiting a luscious syrupy body combined with herbal and savoury flavours, these tend to be the most dividing in personal preference and definitely sit in the ‘Love or Hate’ bracket.

 10 Second expert: Take note of the coffees I like, it’s a good chance they are similar varietal.